Drop-seq – Getting to the core of single cells one drop at a time

 Since its publication in 2015, Drop-seq has matured into an easy-to-use, high-throughput method that’s accessible for everyone.
 The method has a few unique advantages that give it a head start when it comes to single cell sequencing.

 Small budget? – Drop-seq is your friend!

 Let’s face it, single cell research is expensive.
 Accordingly, any methodology worth its salt must make generating single cell libraries as cost-effective as possible.
 Saving cost on reagents is one of the main ways to reduce overall spending.
-Drop-seq reagents, if sourced by the user, are actually quite affordable at about 6 cents per cell compared to the average cost of between 15 cents and $4 per cell for other methods on the market (4).
+Drop-seq reagents, if sourced by the user, such as those available to you with the Nadia Platform, are actually quite affordable at about 6 cents per cell compared to the average cost of between 15 cents and $4 per cell for other methods on the market (4).

 Another major cost factor for scRNA-Seq is the sequencing cost.
 The number of cells analysed per sample and the number of sequencing reads per cell will greatly affect NGS cost.
 Drop-seq allows users to pick any given number of cells between 100 and 6000 to be analysed from a sample by subsampling, allowing the user to only sequence the number of cells required.
 At the same time, required sequencing depth per cell are low compared to other methods (5).

 A little more reaction please – why you should separate cell lysis from the reverse transcription